 Be that as it may, for every witch-friendly herb in garden folklore, there is also an anti-witch herb to keep us on our spiritual toes!
-These flowers and plants were just waiting to be plucked and carried, bound in sachets, sprinkled in wine, buried at a crossroad, or tossed into running water by someone who thought he was enchanted.
-One example is elderberry.
-When steeped in water and dabbed on a person’s eyes, it allows that person to see a witch no matter his or her guise.
+These flowers and plants were waiting to be plucked and carried, bound in sachets, sprinkled in wine, buried at a crossroad, or tossed into running water by someone who thought he was enchanted.
+One example is the elderberry.
+When steeped in water and dabbed on a person’s eyes, it allows that person to see a witch no matter their guise.
 Another example is the combination of Rowan and red thread, which when bound together became one of the most popular and powerful anti-magic charms.

 One of These Things is Not Like the Other

 Different cultures had a unique outlook about the uses of witchy wildflowers and plants.
 People in medieval Germany carried marjoram sprigs to safeguard themselves from a spell, but witches in medieval France used them in love potions!
 Agrimony and hazel were used by witch hunters to uncover occult activity, while the witches themselves were using these plants to keep nasty critters like goblins at bay and for water witching (dousing).
 Similarly, it was common practice (and still is in some areas) throughout Europe to lay a broom across the threshold to keep a witch from entering.
 Yet, this very same broom could be used as the witch’s magical transportation!